jborichevskiy/up-and-to-the-right/content/books.md

 How to Win Friends & Influence People | Dale Carnegie Doors of Perception and Heaven and Hell | Aldous Huxley How to Change Your Mind | Michael Pollan
 Courage to be Disliked | Ichiro Kishimi
+Finite and Infinite Games | James Carse

 | Politics & Social Sciences |  |
 | ---- | ---- |